ga4gh/gks-common/schema/gks-common/def/Extension.rst

 **Computational Definition**

-The Extension class provides VODs with a means to extend descriptions with other attributes unique to a content provider.
-These extensions are not expected to be natively understood under VRSATILE, but may be used for pre-negotiated exchange of message attributes when needed.
+The Extension class provides entities with a means to include additional attributes that are outside of the specified standard but needed by a given content provider or system implementer.
+These extensions are not expected to be natively understood, but may be used for pre-negotiated exchange of message attributes between systems.

     **Information Model**